 Why are my brownies too fudgy/gooey?

-If your brownies are too fudgy or gooey and that they almost look raw, this may be because the wet ingredients ratio is too high or you underbaked them.
+If your brownies are too fudgy or gooey and that they almost look raw, this may be because the ratio of the wet ingredients is too high or you underbaked them.

 To prevent this, measure your wet ingredients by properly measuring with a scale and measuring cup that measures in ml.
 If your brownies are still too gooey, add 1-3 tbsp of flour to the batter and this should help them firm up.